jlquiros/fastnet/README.md

 **Usage**

-To run a trainer directly:

-    python fastnet/trainer.py --help

-Take a look at the scripts in `fastnet/scripts` for examples of how to run your own network.
+Look at the example experiments in the `experiments` folder to see how to build and train a network.

 **Requires**